amartyasom14/SQL-Project/README.md

 **Salary:** Specialization pays.
 Niche technical skills — particularly those tied to automation or scalable data infrastructure — command significantly higher salaries than general tools, even when demand is lower.

-**Optimal skills (the sweet spot):** Skills in the upper-right of the scatter plot — high demand *and* high pay — are SQL, Python, and certain BI/cloud tools.
+**Optimal skills:** Skills in the upper-right of the scatter plot — high demand *and* high pay — are SQL, Python, and certain BI/cloud tools.
 These represent the clearest ROI for someone building a DA skillset.

 ---